Sumanthbhumi/waybar-timer/README.md

 # waybar-timer
-It is a simple bash script for timer and stop watch in waybar.
+It is a simple bash script for timer and stop watch for waybar.